geotrev/undernet/app/docs/accordions.md

 #### Styling Classes

-- `accordion`: gives wrapper styling to the accordion.
+- `accordion`: adds styling to the accordion container.
-- `accordion-row`: wrapper class for an accordion row's button and content block.
+- `accordion-row`: adds special styling for an accordion row's button and content block.
-- `accordion-button`: gives a row's button specific styling for the component.
+- `accordion-button`: adds styling for an accordion row's trigger.
-- `accordion-content`: gives separator styling for a row.
+- `accordion-content`: adds styling for an accordion row's content block.

 Edit much of the styling within `_config.scss`.